jhumelsine/jhumelsine.github.io/_posts/2025-12-23-prototype.md

 `acquire(String name)` searches for the `breeder` by name in the repository.
 If found, it returns an _acquired_ version of the object.

 __Prototype__ has another trick up its sleeve.
 Once a client has a `Prototypical` object, it can `acquire()` a new object from the acquired object, from which another object can be acquired, etc. There is no limit to how many new objects can be acquired regardless of how many generations they have descended from their repository ensconced initial breeder ancestor.
 This is a feature that other creational design patterns do not possess.
-I will feature this chained acquisition in the Use Case (TBD).
+I will feature this chained acquisition in the [Use Case](https://jhumelsine.github.io/2025/12/30/prototype-use-case.html#composite-shapes).

 Chained acquisition allows objects to act as localized factories for their own variants.
 Once acquired, an object can refine or specialize itself further without consulting the registry again.
 This enables hierarchical or progressive specialization, something static factories and builders cannot do without reintroducing class knowledge.